ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-In this part of the book we will introduce the most essential constructs of the Nim programming language, like statements and expression, conditional and repeated code execution, functions and procedures, [iterators]{.key}, [templates]{.key}, exceptions, and we will discuss various basic data types including the container types [array]{.type}, sequence and [string]{.str}.
+In this part of the book we will introduce the most essential constructs of the Nim programming language, like statements and expression, conditional and repeated code execution, functions and procedures, `iterators`, `templates`, exceptions, and we will discuss various basic data types including the container types `array`, sequence and `string`.